-At Polybags we are urging more investment into improved recycling where possible and cost effective re-use of the same film for another purpose rather than 'managing' its degredation.
-In addition, we believe more reseach should be put into 'Energy-from-Waste' schemes popular in some other European countries.
+At Polybags we are urging more investment into improved recycling where possible and cost effective re-use of the same film for another purpose rather than 'managing' its degradation.
+In addition, we believe more research should be put into 'Energy-from-Waste' schemes popular in some other European countries.

-Where customers want film that will be put into the wastestream after use and degredation is requested, our current preferred solution is film manufactured using a degrading additive.
+Where customers want film that will be put into the waste stream after use and degradation is requested, our current preferred solution is film manufactured using a degrading additive.
 Film using this technology is currently cheaper, stronger, and more recyclable than starch based film and does offer a reasonable environmental solution to packaging waste.

 Whilst we currently offer biodegradable film/bags made using an additive technology, we are researching in films which can degrade in even shorter times using either Starch based technology or Additive based, depending on the relative success of on-going technological developments.